NYC Estate Planning Attorneys

-If you need help creating or updating estate planning documents, schedule a free initial consultation by contacting us online or calling (888) 646-0025.
+If you need help creating or updating estate planning documents, schedule a free initial consultation by contacting us online or calling (212)-LAW-1500.
 Flexible payment options are available, and we offer our legal services in English, Spanish, and Russian.

 Building an estate plan takes more than writing your will, which is important but has certain limitations.
 A comprehensive estate plan will coordinate multiple documents that work together to accomplish your objectives.
 Many people do not realize the extent of what these powerful instruments can facilitate when properly implemented.
 Our team at Raiser & Kenniff, P.C. can help you explore your options and develop a custom plan.

-Our New York estate planning attorneys can assist you with many types of documents and tools, including:
+Our NYC estate planning attorneys can assist you with many types of documents and tools, including:

 - Your Will.
 In your last will and testament, you decide who will receive your assets, who will serve as your executor, and who will take care of your minor children.
 Your will is a key piece of your estate plan, but it is not necessarily the most effective tool in the estate planning arsenal.
 Your will is public, and its contents are subject to probate.
 In many cases, wills can also be easily contested, which will considerably delay the distribution of estate assets.

 - Trusts.
 A trust can facilitate a more efficient transfer of assets to beneficiaries without the involvement of a probate court.
 Revocable living trusts can accomplish many of the same tasks as your will, and they can be changed throughout your lifetime.
 Irrevocable trusts cannot be changed once created, but these instruments are used in service of other goals, such as asset protection or estate tax avoidance.